misterwalter/Diplomatic-Immunity/3_Steps.md

 - Ixze - A teenage deserter trying to find zer way in the world.

-- Doctor Dakog, MD - A doctor of questionable manner and dubious skill.
+- Doktuh Dakog, MD - A doctor of great confidence and dubious skill.

 - Jubilee - An old hand at the theater that really wanted to get out more.